magancodes/iwannagotofaang/README.md

 Creates professional summaries of your project ready for your resume.

 Custom Recommendations
-Offers personalized suggestions to improve your project for specific companies.
+Offers personalized suggestions to improve your project for specific companies